 ½ cup cream

-With an electric mixer, cream ½ cup browned butter and ½ cup softened butter until combined.
-Add sugar, then cream for 3-5 more minutes, scraping down sides once or twice, until very light and fluffy.
+- With an electric mixer, whip ½ cup browned butter and ½ cup softened butter until combined.
+Add sugar, creaming butter and sugar together for 3-5 more minutes, scraping down sides once or twice, until very light and fluffy.
 While butter and sugar cream, sift together dry ingredients.

 You can halve this recipe and use three 6" pans for a smaller cake.
 (Remember that the area of a circle is a function of pi*radius^2, so half the recipe does not mean half the cake pan diameter!)